 With NDA (Non-disclosure Agreement) Upgrades, employers can ensure freelancers sign a Non-disclosure agreement before bidding on your post that ensures your posted project's confidentiality.

-For freelancers, membership plan benefits vary with the number of bids used on projects, the number of the contest can join, and how many employers they can follow.
-Project Bookmarking features that come with the Intro, Basic, Plus, Professional, and Premier membership plan enable freelancers to flag a project they are interested in to bid on later.
+For freelancers, membership plan benefits vary with the number of bids used on projects, the number of contest they can join, and how many employers they can follow.
+Project Bookmarking features that come with the Intro, Basic, Plus, Professional, and Premier membership plans enable freelancers to flag a project they are interested in to bid on later.

-With the Plus, Professional, and Premier membership plan, freelancers can also send external invoices to their clients outside the platform.
+With the Plus, Professional, and Premier membership plans, freelancers can also send external invoices to their clients outside the platform.

-The most expensive plans are for full-time severe freelancers and freelance agencies with the remote team working on more significant-scale projects.
+The most expensive plans are for full-time severe freelancers and freelance agencies with remote teams working on more significant-scale projects.

 Freelancer .com also has other options for employers that cost money, such as Featured, Urgent, and Priority, to help them find the right freelancers at the right time, ranging from $5 to $199.

-If there's a dispute, arise the payment is decided in favor of the freelancer.
+- If there's a dispute, the payment is decided in favor of the freelancer.

-As Freelancer .com suggests, if any disputes arise, it should be resolved between the users by talking with each other rather than use their Disputes and Issues services.
+As Freelancer .com suggests, if any disputes arise, they should be resolved between the users by talking with each other rather than using their Disputes and Issues services.
 Taking the dispute to Freelancer .com can make matters worse, as nobody wants to have disputes on their profile.
 If the dispute can't be solved between the users, then it'll have to be escalated to the next level.

 Reporting a dispute costs money for both the employer and the freelancer.
 In Freelancer .com, the dispute fee is $5 or 5% of the dispute's amount; whichever is higher, the same amount of fee will be refunded to the winner at the end of the dispute.

-As a freelancer, if you are opt-in to Freelancer .com for hourly projects, you have to download their desktop app, which will enable the employers to track their working hour.
+As a freelancer, if you opt-in to Freelancer .com for hourly projects, you have to download their desktop app, which will enable the employers to track their working hours.
 This same app will also periodically take screenshots of your workstation for employers to monitor your productivity.

 The time tracking app of Freelancer .com is useful and limited to only hourly projects.
 Besides hourly projects, most freelancers who work on fixed-price projects are usually not encouraged to use the app.

-In this case, as an employer, if you would like to monitor your selected freelancer's time and want to measure their productivity level and track their app usages on their workstation, you can choose a time tracking tool like Apploye.
+In this case, as an employer, if you would like to monitor your selected freelancer's time and want to measure their productivity level and track their app usage on their workstation, you can choose a time-tracking tool like Apploye.

-With Apploye's employee timesheet app, you can track where and how time is spent in your company, productivity levels and can use it as recording your remote employees' scheduling, attendance, leave, and vacation.
-You can also monitor your project tasks, estimate your project's budget; it also enables you to generate payroll and invoices, with comprehensive reports on your employed freelancer.
-And it's available on every other platform and Operating System so that you can monitor your freelance teammates on the go from anywhere and with any device.
+With Apploye's employee timesheet app, you can track where and how time is spent in your company, and productivity levels and can use it to record your remote employees' scheduling, attendance, leave, and vacation.
+You can also monitor your project tasks, and estimate your project's budget; it also enables you to generate payroll and invoices, with comprehensive reports on your employed freelancer.
+It's available on every other platform and Operating System so that you can monitor your freelance teammates on the go from anywhere and with any device.